ShunguoWang/ShunguoWang.github.io/_pages/others.md

 <br>
 <b> >> BGA “New Advances in Geophysics” Meeting 2025 </b> <br>
-It was great to meet colleagues at Swansea University.
+It was great to meet colleagues in Swansea, UK.
 <br>

 <br>